Gtomika/mod-wvw-bot/README.md

 This command can be called by anyone even in private messages, but it requires an API key.
 See the section below about API keys on how to add one.

+### /wvw_matchup

+Gets the state of the current WvW matchup.
+This is based on the home world of the guild.

+To make this command work, first make sure to set the home world of the guild using ```/home_world``` command (documentation above).

+Anyone can call this command.

+### /help

+Shows general information about the bot and its documentation.
+Anyone can of course call this command.

 ### API keys

 Certain commands access the protected parts of the Gw2 API, and so require